 Exploring Newgrange

 Exploring Newgrange Newgrange, Knowth and Dowth: Exploring the Majestic Passage Tombs of Ancient Ireland by Liam Mac Uistin.
-Older than the Egyptian pyramids, older than Stonehenge, for 5,000 years the ancient megalithic tomb at Newgrange in County Meath has housed the remains of Stone Age aristocracy, sheltering the spirits of the long dead from the outside world.
+Older than the Egyptian pyramids, older than Stonehenge.
+For 5,000 years the ancient megalithic tomb at Newgrange in County Meath has housed the remains of Stone Age aristocracy, sheltering the spirits of the long dead from the outside world.
 This book explores the creation, building and discovery of Newgrange.

 Why did these people spend years building this tomb?
 How did they move huge boulders miles across hilly country and erect them at the site, without the aid of machinery?
 Modern archaeological techniques have revealed much about the lives of our Stone Age ancestors, but Newgrange still retains many of its secrets.
 Exploring Newgrange uncovers, in words and illustrations, the extent, and limitations, of our knowledge of this world-famous site.

 Liam Mac Uistin is a well-known author and playwright.
 His versions of ancient Irish stories and legends have been published in the Irish language.
 His plays for stage, television and radio have been produced in many European countries and in Canada, Australia and New Zealand.
 His stage plays have been produced at the Abbey and Peacock theatres in Dublin.
 His stories and plays have received many literary awards.
-Liam Mac Uistin is the author of The Tain, (O'Brien Press) a hugely popular book for the young reader on this great Celtic epic.
+Liam Mac Uistin is the author of The Tain (O'Brien Press), a hugely popular book for the young reader on this great Celtic epic.
 He lives in Dublin with his family.

 Purchase at Amazon.com or Amazon.co.uk